-Sometimes I think I give minimalism a bit too much credit.
+Sometimes I wonder if I give minimalism a bit too much credit.

 You see, if I’m excited about something, you’re going to hear about it.
 When I find a solution to a problem, it’s in my nature to make sure everybody knows the answer.
 So when I found my sanity buried beneath our clutter, I wanted to share it with anyone who’d hear it.
 Hence my out of nowhere decision to start this blog a few years back.